zama-ai/concrete/docs/dev/api/README.md

 - [`compiler.round_trip`](./concrete.compiler.md): Parse the MLIR input, then return it back.
 - [`compilation_feedback.tag_from_location`](./concrete.compiler.compilation_feedback.md): Extract tag of the operation from its location.
 - [`utils.lookup_runtime_lib`](./concrete.compiler.utils.md): Try to find the absolute path to the runtime library.
-- [`decorators.circuit`](./concrete.fhe.compilation.decorators.md): Provide a direct interface for compilation.
+- [`decorators.circuit`](./concrete.fhe.compilation.decorators.md): Provide a direct interface for compilation of single circuit programs.
-- [`decorators.compiler`](./concrete.fhe.compilation.decorators.md): Provide an easy interface for compilation.
+- [`decorators.compiler`](./concrete.fhe.compilation.decorators.md): Provide an easy interface for the compilation of single-circuit programs.
+- [`decorators.function`](./concrete.fhe.compilation.decorators.md): Provide an easy interface to define a function within an fhe module.
+- [`decorators.module`](./concrete.fhe.compilation.decorators.md): Provide an easy interface for the compilation of multi functions modules.
 - [`utils.add_nodes_from_to`](./concrete.fhe.compilation.utils.md): Add nodes from `from_nodes` to `to_nodes`, to `all_nodes`.
 - [`utils.check_subgraph_fusibility`](./concrete.fhe.compilation.utils.md): Determine if a subgraph can be fused.
 - [`utils.convert_subgraph_to_subgraph_node`](./concrete.fhe.compilation.utils.md): Convert a subgraph to Operation.Generic node.